Is this trek for you?

 During this season the weather is relatively warmer with bright and clear sky in the morning which slowly becomes hazier as the day progresses.
 This is also the season of flowers.
 The rhododendron and other alpine floras are in full bloom providing spectacular views of the Himalayan forests.

-Weight limit for tented camp trek is 18 kg per person.
-And you can leave your baggage at Kathmandu hotel if do not require in trekking.
+In general, weight limit for all lodge trekking is 15 kg per person.
 Please pack light and adhere to the details of gear list.